cvat-ai/cvat/cvat-data/src/js/3rdparty/README.md

 For example there are issues with canvas using (webpack doesn't work with binary canvas package for node-js) and others.
 So, we have solved to write patch file for this library.
 It modifies source code a little to support our scenario of using.

+### How to build awc.wasm and Decoder.js

+Instructions will be added in the future.

 ### How work with a patch file
 ```bash